Accelerated Reader Preferences

 In the list below, select the preference name to find out more about setting the preferences and how the settings affect Accelerated Reader.

-- Lexile® Range preference: Sets whether Lexile® Ranges 1) are displayed in Star reports that show Lexile® Measures, and 2) are used for setting Accelerated Reader book level restrictions (see the Book Level Restrictions preference).
-On most Accelerated Reader pages, both the ATOS book level and the Lexile® Measure are shown regardless of the preference setting.
+- Lexile® Goals preference: Sets whether Lexile® Measures are used for Accelerated Reader goals, book level restrictions (see the Book Level Restrictions preference), and reports.
+On many Accelerated Reader pages, both the ATOS book level and the Lexile® Measure are shown regardless of the preference setting.
+For many reports, you can choose the book level type to show.

 - Monitor Password - Reading Quizzes preference: Use this preference to set the monitor password for each class for Accelerated Reader quizzes.